RHCSA/RHCSA.github.io/contents/10- Manage containers/07- Attach persistent storage to a container.md

+## 07- Attach persistent storage to a container:

 In the **RHCSA exam**, "Attaching persistent storage to a container" refers to the process of ensuring that data created or modified within a container is not lost when the container stops or is removed.
 This is achieved by attaching volumes or bind-mounting directories from the host system to the container.

 ### Key Concepts: